To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 It happens to the best of us.
-We think our dog is by our side in the backyard, but then you notice he’s gone!
-Or you had someone working in your house and the dog escaped out the door or garage.
-Some celebrities like Paris Hilton have even been known to hire dog physics to predict their whereabouts.
-While you may not have to go that far (no pun intended) there are some basic things you can do to find your lost loved one.
-We’ll help you get the word out to reunite with your pup and share some tips to prevent them from darting off again.
+We think our dog is behind us in the backyard, but then you notice he’s gone!
+Or you had someone working in your house, and the dog escaped out the door or garage.
+Some celebrities like Paris Hilton have even hired dog physics to predict their whereabouts.
+While you may not have to go that far (no pun intended), there are some basic things you can do to find your lost loved one.
+We’ll help you with the best way to find a lost dog, including how to get the word out to reunite with your pup, and share some tips to prevent them from darting off again.

-The important thing to do is to act fast.
+The critical thing to do first to find a lost dog is to act fast.
 You know your dog best.
 Does he love other dogs and people?
 He may make friends with a nearby neighbor.
 Is he shy?
 He may be hiding under a car or in a bush.
-By knowing your dog, you’ll have an idea on how to react.
+Knowing your dog gives you an idea of how to react.

 Hop on your bike or in the car (a bike is better since you can access areas more easily than in a car) and cruise around the neighborhood where you last saw your dog.
 If you see a neighbor, mention your dog to them.
 Share the following information: